JawadAlSaeed/CP/README.md

 # PhoneBook Project

-PhoneBook is a Website application to store and find numbers of your favorite Stores and Shops
+PhoneBook is a Website application to store amd view numbers of your favorite Stores and Shops